microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-04.md

 ## Introduction

-In this challenge, you're going to add Dapr **state management** in the TrafficControl service to store vehicle information.
+In this challenge, you're going to add Dapr **state management** in the `TrafficControlService` to store vehicle information.

 ## Description